bruce-agaloos/ci-cd-starterkit/README.md

 >`.pub` this would be the private SSH key that you would use on github actions

 ### Make sure to save this keys somewhere safe and easy for you to access
+to save you from the troubles of having to generate a new one and updating your secrets.
-> You'll be needing to start learning how to use google spread sheets > ┐(´д｀)┌
+> Who would have thought I would be searching on how to use google spread sheets > ┐(´д｀)┌